deeper-cloud/support-site/src/content/questions/how-to-create-new-kitchen.md

-# How to Create a New Kitchen
+# How to create a new kitchen

 Kitchens can be added to menu items for automatic assignment to the relevant display system.